 Note, each of these attributes are separated by a : (colon).
 The last attribute on the line is your shell.

 If you are feeling daring you can change your shell with the chsh command.

 More information about /etc/passwd can be found here.

-Although somethings you can do with the GUI interface, it is often necessary to execute commands on the command-line.
+Although you can do a lot with a graphical user interface (GUI), it is often necessary to execute commands on the command-line.
 The basic format is: